Kentucky Medicaid for Seniors & Long-Term Care

 Home and Community-Based (HCB) Waiver for seniors

 The Home and Community-Based (HCB) Waiver is Kentucky's primary 1915(c) waiver for individuals age 65 and older, and for adults with physical disabilities.
 It allows people who meet nursing facility level of care to receive services at home or in community settings.
-The Department for Aging and Independent Living (DAIL) partners with DMS to operate this waiver; contact DAIL at 1-877-315-0589 for information on eligibility and enrollment.
+The Department for Aging and Independent Living (DAIL) partners with the Department for Medicaid Services to operate this waiver; contact DAIL at 1-877-315-0589 for information on eligibility and enrollment.
+There is currently a waiting list for HCB services, with placement determined by the date a completed application is received.

 • Personal care and attendant care